 Since the commencement of the National Electricity Market (NEM), the market operator has had the power to contract for additional reserves.
-Over time, various reviews of the reserve trader provision have led to a range of amendments including postponing its expiry date, as well as changes to its scope and operation.
+Over time, the original reserve trader provision has been reviewed and subsequent amendments introduced that have postponed its expiry date, as well as changed its scope and operation.
 The table below briefly outlines these amendments.